 8 Sep 1944

-The boat was preparing a surface torpedo attack in the Gulf of St. Lawrence when HMCS Norsyd (K 520) forced her to dive with gunfire.
-The U-boat was then hunted for two days by four frigates, a minesweeper and aircraft of the RCAF, but managed to evade the pursuers.
+The boat was preparing a surface torpedo attack in the Gulf of St. Lawrence when HMCS Norsyd (K 520) sighted her and opened fire.
+U-541 dived and was then hunted for the next two days by four frigates, a minesweeper and aircraft of the RCAF, but managed to evade the pursuers.
 (Sources: Blair, vol 2, page 623)

 1 recorded attack on this boat.

 General notes on this boat

 26 May 1944.
 On 26 May, 1944, the U-boat stopped the neutral Portuguese passenger liner Serpa Pinto en route to Canada south of Bermuda.
 The Germans found contraband for the USA and Mexico aboard and men of military age belonging to enemy countries and Jewish refugees among the 200 passengers.
 All hands were ordered to abandon ship, but the BdU instructed the commander not to sink her.
 The crew and passengers were allowed to reboard the ship after 9 hours, but three died in the evacuation process.
 Two American passengers were taken prisoner and landed at Lorient on 22 June.

 Men lost from the boat

 12 Nov 1944

-One man from U-541 died on 22 Nov after an accident in Flensburg.
+One man from U-541 died on 22 Nov following an accident in Flensburg.
 [Maschinengefreiter Valentin Seile]

 Related: For more info on such losses see - Men lost from U-boats -